FedericoRollo/LQR_controller_for_a_magnetic_levitation_train/README.md

 In the directory **Simulations** are contained all the simulations.
 Two main directories are present, one for the decoupled simulations and one for the finale complete simulations.
 For the latter there are two different simulations: for a **linear path** and for a linear path with a **curve**.

-**Mechanical support contributors: Luca Minotti, Francesco Ancona, Lorenzo Bianchini.
+**Control and Simulation support contributors: Federico Rollo, Adelina Selimi.**

-Control and Simulation support contributors: Federico Rollo, Adelina Selimi.**
+**Mechanical support contributors: Luca Minotti, Francesco Ancona, Lorenzo Bianchini.**